It's time to register - support workers in care at home and housing support

-The SSSC Register opened for workers in care at home and housing support services on 2 October 2017.
+The SSSC Register opened for support workers in care at home and housing support services on 2 October 2017.
 If you work in a service registered with the Care Inspectorate as a housing support service or a care at home service or both and you provide care and/or support you need to register.
 Speak to your employer if you aren’t sure if you should register.

 Applying to register